AI for ecommerce

 Safeguards we design around

-• Merchant reviews and approves every customer-facing reply, refund, and lifecycle email.
+• Merchant reviews and approves every customer-facing reply, refund, return exception, and sensitive support message.

 • Refund decisions cite policy clauses and order context.
 Out-of-policy claims route separately.